Skip to main content

 Editors & Proofreaders:

 - When searching for an editor, start in the FB groups.
 Search "editor recommendations" in them.
 Find the ones recommended over and over again.
 Look at the copyright pages of your favorite self-published books as well.
 Check out their website, pricing, and read over a few chapters of the last few books they edited to make sure they read well.
 Get a sample edit.
 If an editor won't do a sample edit for you, red flag.
 Move on.
 You will have a professional working relationship with this person.
 The sample edit will help you see if you are a good fit or not.
 Get samples from several different editors and choose from there.
-Also, ask if their service includes at least 2 passes through your manuscript.
-I find this to be necessary.
+Also, ask if their service includes 2 passes through your manuscript.

 From Alessandra Torre on Pricing: